 When the otherwise-fearless Toot-toot tells Harry to run, he's cautious.
 When always-hungry Toot tells him to forget the doughnut and run, Harry knows it's something dreadful.

-Harry lacks his blasting rod, doesn't do any fire-base magic and never makes mention of this to anyone.
+Harry lacks his blasting rod, barely does any fire-base magic (only the tiny face-melting sun trick) and never makes mention of this to anyone.
 And all his friends noticed this problem.
 They feared his mind had been altered by some force, Michael assuming Lasciel's work.
 In the end, they were right about him being mind altered.
 But wrong on the culprit.

 The second eldest, once beaten by Harry, departs with his life content he tried his best to kill Harry.